zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[missing-semester / missing-semester](https://github.com/missing-semester/missing-semester) - The Missing Semester of Your CS Education 📚
 ## Unknown

+* 【2024-12-02】[Bogdanp / awesome-advent-of-code](https://github.com/Bogdanp/awesome-advent-of-code) - A collection of awesome resources related to the yearly Advent of Code challenge.
 * 【2024-12-01】[NeoVertex1 / SuperPrompt](https://github.com/NeoVertex1/SuperPrompt) - SuperPrompt is an attempt to engineer prompts that might help us understand AI agents.
 * 【2024-11-29】[skills / github-pages](https://github.com/skills/github-pages) - Create a site or blog from your GitHub repositories with GitHub Pages.
 * 【2024-11-27】[futurice / ios-good-practices](https://github.com/futurice/ios-good-practices) - Good ideas for iOS development, by Futurice developers.